 Substantive editing works to clarify and/or reorganize a manuscript for structure and content.

 Substantive editing is for authors who have a finished piece but feel like something may be missing.
 The focus is on fine-tuning big-picture elements throughout the story.
 The editor’s role is to help the author see potential issues from the reader’s perspective.

+Copyediting consists of editing for grammar, spelling, punctuation, and other mechanics of style, checking for consistency of mechanics and facts, and reviewing the layout.
 Copyediting is useful for authors who would like additional assistance in fixing elements of sentences, as well as focusing on elements like detail description, consistency, punctuation, adherence to style, flagging copyright and legal issues, etc.

-Proofreading is looking for the minor mistakes that may have been missed during the copyediting period.
+Proofreading is looking for the minor mistakes that may have been missed during the copy-editing period.
 This type of editing typically only results in changing isolated phrases, punctuation, or formatting and is useful for authors who would like that final look over before the book is available to the public.

 There are pros and cons when it comes to editing yourself or choosing to outsource.
 Hiring an editor to pick up your book with a fresh pair of eyes will save you time, improve your language use, and help further develop and perfect your piece.

 The finished product will be more professional than if you did all the editing on your own.

 The time and cost of editing varies on how long the book is, and if you choose to outsource and who the company or person is.
 According to The Writer’s Market, the average for proofreading is $3 per page, for copy editing $4 per page, and for content editing you can expect to pay around $7.50 per page.

 The editing phase may take longer than most bloggers expect.
 Many times, you will not be the only client the editor has.
 Authors should expect the process to take weeks or months to have your final piece returned to you.